harikaa03/mobile_payment_system/README.md

-you can check the output in the report
+you can check the output in the file: mobile_payment.docx